-The whole Plan Char nge (Please tick as applicable) oppose the Plar support in part on Change and seek that the Council retains it in its entired to Change and seek that the Council deletes it in its entired to specific aspects/provisions of the Plan Change as indicat specific aspects/provisions of the Plan Change and seek a ry. ied below.
-OFFICE USE: Submission No. Parts of the Plan Cha point, as indicated be ange (Please list each provision number of the TRMP you wish low) to submit on, together with its corresponding submission OFF Subi Plan provision or map number(s): State each specific provision (topic) number as addressed in the Plan Change The aspect of the provisions I support or oppose, together with reasons, are: State the nature of each submission point and indicate whether you: support or oppose the provision or wish to have it amended; and the reasons for your view I seek that Council retains/deletes/replaces/amends the specific Plan Change provisions as follows: For each submission point/provision number, state, specifically, what changes you would like to see.
+The whole Plan Char nge (Please tick as applicable) oppose the Plar support in part on Change and seek that the Council retains it in its entired in Change and seek that the Council deletes it in its entired it specific aspects/provisions of the Plan Change as indicat specific aspects/provisions of the Plan Change and seek a ry. ied below.
+OFFICE USE: Submission No. Parts of the Plan Cha point, as indicated be Parts of the Plan Change (Please list each provision number of the TRMP you wish to submit on, together with its corresponding submission point, as indicated below) Plan provision or map number(s): State each specific provision (topic) number as addressed in the Plan Change The aspect of the provisions I support or oppose, together with reasons, are: State the nature of each submission point and indicate whether you: support or oppose the provision or wish to have it amended; and the reasons for your view I seek that Council retains/deletes/replaces/amends the specific Plan Change provisions as follows: For each submission point/provision number, state, specifically, what changes you would like to see.
 Example: 17.5.3.1(ca)(iii) I oppose the restriction of because Delete and replace condition 17.5.3.1(ca)(iii) with: